 d.
 For Type 2or 2HS splices, splices using the fabricator-prepared assemblies of couplers and steel reinforcing bars, tested in staticmonotonic tension, must develop 100 percent of the specified tensile strength of the steel reinforcing bar and 125 percent of the specified yield strength of the reinforcing bar for use under the IBC or IRC.
-The Type 2HS splice shall additionally develop strain in tension in the reinforcing bar as specified in Table 7.
 This may be demonstrated in test report(s) submitted to the code official.

 e.
-For Type 1 splices, splices using the fabricatorprepared assemblies of couplers and steel reinforcing bars, | tested in staticmonotonic tension, must develop 125 percent of the specified yield strength of the steel reinforcing bar.
+For Type 1 splices, splices using the fabricatorprepared assemblies of couplers and steel reinforcing bars, tested in staticmonotonic tension, must develop 125 percent of the specified yield strength of the steel reinforcing bar.
 This may be demonstrated in test report(s) submitted to the code official.

-6.11 For recognition evaluation under the 202118 IBC, the evaluation report shall include a paragraph similar to the following: "Under the 202148 IBC, for structures regulated by Chapter 18 of ACI 318-194 (as required by 202148 IBC Section 1905.1), to splice deformed longitudinal reinforcing bars resisting earthquake-induced moment, axial force, or both, in special moment frames, special structural walls, and all components of special structural walls including coupling beams and wall piers, with the mechanical splice systems, mill certificates of reinforcing bars must be submitted to the code official as evidence that the steel reinforcing bars comply with ACI 318-194 Section 20.2.2.5."
+6.11 For recognitionevaluation under the 202148 IBC, the evaluation report shall include a paragraph similar to the following: "Under the 202148 IBC, for structures regulated by Chapter 18 of ACI 318-194 (as required by 202148 IBC Section 1905.1), to splice deformed longitudinal reinforcing bars resisting earthquake-induced moment, axial force, or both, in special moment frames, special structural walls, and all components of special structural walls including coupling beams and wall piers, with the \\mechanical splice systems, mill certificates of reinforcing bars must be submitted to the code official as evidence that the steel reinforcing bars comply with ACI 318-194 Section 20.2.2.5."